aptos-foundation/AIPs/aips/aip-35.md

 ## Risks and Drawbacks

 The potential risk is on the overall maintainablity of the node software.
-Now that we start to persist those txns, we will need to reproduce the "error" behavior when there is such error.
-This is mitigatable though as we can mark those transactions to be no longer reproduceable in our testing pipeline.
+Now that we start to persist TXNs that cause invariant violation errors, we will need to reproduce the "error" behavior when there is such error.
+This is mitigatable though as we can mark such transactions to be no longer reproduceable in our testing pipeline.

 ## Future Potential